DevToys-app/DevToys/CONTRIBUTING.md

 # Internationalization and localization

 * After following `How to Build and Run DevToys from source`, open `src/DevToys.sln` with Visual Studio.
-* Copy the folder `dev/impl/DevToys.Common/Strings/en` and rename the copied folder with the language indication of your choice.
+* Copy the folder `dev/impl/DevToys/Strings/en` and rename the copied folder with the language indication of your choice.
 For example, "fr-FR" for French (France).
 * Open each `.resw` files and translate the text.
-* Open `dev/impl/DevToys.Common/LanguageManager.tt`.
+* Open `dev/impl/DevToys/LanguageManager.tt`.
-* Copy the following block and add it to the line below: https://etienne-baudoux.visualstudio.com/Side%20projects/_git/DevToys/?path=src/dev/impl/DevToys.Common/LanguageManager.tt&version=GC35fe1ba4bf76a1a4e8274f8ce3119c384325634b&lineStyle=plain&line=100&lineEnd=106&lineStartColumn=18&lineEndColumn=18
+* [Copy the following block](https://github.com/veler/DevToys/blob/6c7e6ca48ea8fe2a313a917528e7751f6ec61be5/src/dev/impl/DevToys/LanguageManager.tt#L91-L96) and add it to the line below:
 * Change the `Identifier`, `DisplayName` and `Culture` to match your language.
 * Save the file.
 Visual Studio will ask you to confirm.
 Click Yes.
 * Build and Run the app and test your changes.